Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 <exercise id="7" title="PCA">

+So we saw that a structure exists in the matrix of individuals and variables.
+The analysis into main components makes it possible to highlight them.

 ## FactoMineR

 Using the `PCA()` function from FactoMineR, do the method on the matrix of means of attributes and print the coordinates of individuals and variables.